 Here are our top 10 insider secrets that will literally save you thousands!

-Generally peak wedding season in Australia is from September to April.
+Generally, peak wedding season in Australia is from September to April.
 Switching your date to the shoulder season August or May where the weather is still warm and there is plenty of sunshine will literally save you thousands.
-Savings - $5000

 Typically a couple will marry on a Saturday or Sunday.
 Just by changing your day to Friday or Monday will save you a ton of money, and your guests get a long weekend!
-Change your wedding to mid week and you will save you even more.
-Savings - $3000
+Change your wedding to mid-week and you will save you even more.

-So you have eye on an amazing dress with a designer price tag…..
+So you have your eye on an amazing dress with a designer price tag…..
 Let’s take a step back, and hold off a few months.
-Designers and bridal stores usually have end of season sales, some sales can even save you up to 50% on your dream dress.
+Designers and bridal stores usually have an end of season sale, some sales can even save you up to 50% on your dream dress.

-Another option is to go pre-loved, checkout Still White, you can often pick a brand new dress at designer price, simply because the bride has changed her mind.
-Saving - $1500
+Another option is to go pre-loved, checkout Still White, you can often pick a brand new dress at Designer prices, simply because the bride has changed her mind.

-I know it’s hard to believe but full set of fancy designer wedding invitations can set you back between $600 - $1000.
-A lot of money yeah, but designing and creating quality invites is a lot of work.
+I know it’s hard to believe but the full set of fancy designer wedding invitations can set you back between $600 - $1000.
+A lot of money, yeah but designing and creating quality invites is a lot of work.
 If this is not within your budget, think about DIY, I’m not talking about designing the invites yourself, I’m talking about the printing part.
 Pop over to Etsy where you can find some amazing wedding invitation sets.
 Purchase a downloadable set, head over to Officeworks and have them printed on cardstock for about $1 an invite.
 Some other options Vista Print or Zazzle.
-Saving - $800

 Fancy wedding cars, do you really, really need them?
-Unless you are planning on using the cars in your photography, may be you could do without them.
+Unless you are planning on using the cars in your photography, maybe you could do without them.
 Have a look around at some of your closest family and friends, does anyone have a really nice car?
 I’m sure they would be honoured if you asked them to escort you on your big day.
-Saving - $2000

-Bridesmaid dresses, shoes, hair, make up , jewellery, gifts, can all put a big dent in your budget.
+Bridesmaid dresses, shoes, hair, makeup, jewellery, gifts, can all put a big dent in your budget.
 Invite everyone over drinks, and have that open discussion of about cost, be upfront and ask if your tribe would be happy to contribute to cost.
-Saving - $2500

 Another option for your girls could be, is pick a colour theme and let them purchase their own dress in a style they know they will wear again.